AyaOraby/Philomath/Philomath/DataCamp/Spark/Machine Learning with PySpark.md

 ## Advanced Models
 ### Random Forest Classifier
-An ensemble learning method that improves accuracy.
+Random Forest is an ensemble learning method that improves accuracy by using multiple decision trees.
 ```python
 from pyspark.ml.classification import RandomForestClassifier